-I figured this would be a good place to share some of the neat comments I’ve read on other fulltimers’ blogs about this unique lifestyle:
+Here are some of the neat comments I’ve read on other fulltimers’ blogs about this unique lifestyle and reactions they had from others:

 I really liked this from fulltimers since 2005, John and Kathy Huggins of Living the RV Dream: “…we realized we were truly living a very wonderful and special lifestyle.
 But, that is the beauty of it.
 You have the freedom to do what you want to do and when you want to do it.
 It’s your choice.
 You can plan a trip down to the hour with all stops booked and attractions planned in advance; or you can have your plans set in Jell-O like we do.”